Community Impact Project Grant

 When Is the Deadline?

-This grant stream will reopen in 2024.
+This grant stream is now open.
 If you would like to receive feedback on your application, please email it to grants@edmontonheritage.ca as early as possible.

 Final Reporting

 All grant recipients are required to submit a Final Report to the EHC to share the outcomes of grant funding.
 Final Reports are due 90 days after project completion or by the date listed in the Letter of Agreement signed by the EHC and the successful applicant organization (whichever comes first).
-Submit your Final Report using the downloadable forms below.
-Find what you need to apply for this and other HCIP streams via the Grants Portal.
+To submit your final report, use the form below.